Who can apply to the High Performance Academy?

 In which blocks will my son/daughter have the Academy?

-Your son will be placed in either the second semester B&C blocks Academy stream or the second semester A&D blocks Academy stream.
+Your son or daughter will be placed in two second semester Academy blocks.
 These placements will be determined mainly by grade level and elective class choices by the 9’s and 10’s.
 Grade 8’s do not receive elective class choices and will be placed in the stream that best accommodates their schedule to take the discovery rotation which contains the Career’s 8 section (as that section is required by the Ministry).

 Which elective classes will my son/daughter likely give up to attend the Academy?